Licence to Drive a Bus With a Seating Capacity of More Than 24 Passengers (Class 2)

 Payment by credit card is not accepted.

-• 75% for both the F and M endorsement tests
+- The passing mark for the F and M endorsement tests is also 75%

 If you fail any of the tests

-You must wait at least 7 days before being allowed to take the test again.
-You will have to make another appointment.
+You must wait at least seven days before being allowed to retake a test.
+You will have to make another appointment and pay the test fee again.

-If you only have to retake the heavy vehicle road test
+If you only have to retake the Class 2 road test

-You will be required to have carried out a circle check before reporting to your test.
+You will have to carry out a circle check before reporting to your test.

-You will be asked to provide the circle check report for the current day.
+You will be asked to provide the circle check report for that day.